owncloud/docs-ocis/docs/new-version-branch.md

 1. In `.drone.star` set `latest_version` to `x.y` (on top in section `def main(ctx)`).
 1. Check in `site.yml` in section `content.sources` that the following value is set: `- url: .` and in `content.sources.url` the following value is set: `- HEAD`.
 1. In `antora.yml`, set the `version:` key on top to the same as the branch name like `x.y`.
 Each branch must have it's unique version!
-1. In `antora.yml`, in section `asciidoc.attributes`, DO NOT adjust relevant `-version` keys.
+1. In `antora.yml`, in section `asciidoc.attributes`, DO NOT adjust relevant `xxx-ocis-version` keys.
 They are required for local building.
+1. In `antora.yml`, in section `asciidoc.attributes`, adjust all other keys if required.
+They are used to set targets and define variable data for this version.
 1. In `site.yml`, in section `asciidoc.attributes`, DO NOT adjust relevant `-version` keys.
 They are used for local building and will be correctly set in the docs repo when doing a full build.
-NOTE: any attribute values defined here overwrite any attributes included via the `load-global-site-attributes.js` extension.
+NOTE: any attribute values defined here overwrites any attributes included via the `load-global-site-attributes.js` extension.
 1. Run a build by entering `npm run antora-local`.
 No build errors should occur.
 1. Commit the changes and push the new `x.y` branch.
 This makes the branch available for futher processing.
 DO NOT CREATE A PR!